betaflight/betaflight.com/docs/wiki/configurator/firmware-flasher-tab.md

 ### Other Options

+These are custom functions or features that you can add to the firmware.

 | Option                    | Description                                                                                                   |
 | :------------------------ | :------------------------------------------------------------------------------------------------------------ |
 | AKK (SA Fix)              | SmartAudio patch for AKK hardware                                                                             |